Minimalistic Presentation and Coideal Structure of Twisted Yangians: Introduction

 \subsection{The problems}

 Let $\g$ be a finite-dimensional simple complex Lie algebra.
-Let $\Y$, $\Y_\jmath$, and $\Y_{\mathscr R}$ be the corresponding Yangians in Drinfeld, $J$, R-matrix presentations, respectively.
-Let $\Yi$, $\YiJ$, and $\Yi_{\mathscr R}$ be the twisted Yangians associated to split type Satake diagrams (coincide with Dynkin diagrams) in Drinfeld, $J$, and R-matrix presentations, respectively.
+Let $\Y$, $\Y_\jmath$, and $\Y_{\mathscr R}$ be the corresponding Yangians in Drinfeld, $J$, and R-matrix presentations, respectively.
+Let $\Yi$, $\YiJ$, and $\Yi_{\mathscr R}$ be the twisted Yangians associated to split type Satake diagrams (which coincide with Dynkin diagrams) in Drinfeld, $J$, and R-matrix presentations, respectively.
+These diagrams correspond to symmetric pairs $(\g,\g^{\omega})$, where $\omega$ is the Chevalley involution.

 The equivalence between $\Y$ and $\Y_\jmath$ is established in \cite{Dri87,GRW19} for all simple Lie algebras while isomorphisms between $\Y_\jmath$ and $\Y_{\mathscr R}$ are obtained in \cite{Wen18}.
 Explicit isomorphisms between $\Y$ and $\Y_{\mathscr R}$ are established in \cite{BK05} for type $\mathsf A$ and in \cite{JLM18,GRW19} for types $\mathsf{BCD}$.